 One year (10 credits): The high school requirement may be met through any combination of 10 credit courses listed in our Visual and Performing Arts Department.
 For students attending colleges in the UC/CSU system, the requirement is a year-long class in a single emphasis area (e.g., visual arts, instrumental music, drama, choral music).
-Also required for
+Also required for UC/CSU admission.

-UC/CSU admission.
-Course Course Requirements Description MUSIC APPRECIATION (VPA-MUSAPP) Semester or Year Course Grades 9-12 HS -Visual and Performing Arts or General Elective PREREQUISITE - None NCP The focus of this course is upon the use and value of music in people's lives.
-It encourages students to view music in a social context rather than as abstract information to be learned for its own sake.
-It presents music as a natural and essential ingredient of one's own life and of human life in all cultures.
-This course was developed for all students, not just those who sing in a chorus or play in a band or orchestra.
+Course Course Requirements Description MUSIC APPRECIATION (CP) (VPA-MUSAPP) Year Course Grade 9-12 HS-Visual and Performing Arts or General Elective PREREQUISITE-None UC/CSU-Subject f This course emphasizes the study of music history beginning with the early Middle Ages and continuing through 21st century contemporary music.
+Students will learn the elements of music including the structure of musical compositions.
+Students will develop critical thinking, analytical, and listening skills in studying the development of Western Music including music history, theory, structure, form, style and composers representative of but not limited to the Western classical tradition.
+The second semester presents the modem musical traditions since 1900.
+(Adapted from Oxnard Union HSD and Madera USD A-G "F" Elective).
 ART HISTORY (VPA-ARTHIS) Year Course Grades 9-12 HS-Visual and Performing Arts or General Elective PREREQUISITE - None NCP With this chronological/historical approach to art, students will understand how historical, political, geographical, social, and religious events shape each culture's art and make it unique.
 The traditions of Western Europe are examined along with those of China, Japan, India, Native America, and Africa.
-DRAWING AND PAINTING (I/II) (CP) (VPA-DRPT12) Year Course Grade 9-12 HS- Visual and Performing Arts or General Elective PREREQUISITE -None UC/CSU- Subject f This yearlong class begins with simple, easy to follow guidelines that will enable students to draw and paint.
+DRAWING AND PAINTING (I/II) (CP) (VPA-DRPT12) Year Course Grade 9-12 HS-Visual and Performing Arts or General Elective PREREQUISITE-None UC/CSU-Subject f This yearlong class begins with simple, easy to follow guidelines that will enable students to draw and paint.
 Instruction covers basic drawing and painting techniques and tools.
 Students explore more advanced techniques and media.
 The history of drawing and painting is discussed.
-DRAWING AND PAINTING (III/IV) (ADVANCED) (CP) (VPA-ADDP12) Year Course Grade 10-12 HS- Visual and Performing Arts or General Elective PREREQUISITE -C or Higher in Drawing and Painting (I/II) (CP) UC/CSU- Subjects f or g Students are introduced to color and design and to the various types of painting media.
+DRAWING AND PAINTING (III/IV) (ADVANCED) (CP) (VPA-ADDP12) Year Course Grade 10-12 HS-Visual and Performing Arts or General Elective PREREQUISITE-C or Higher in Drawing and Painting (I/II) (CP) UC/CSU-Subjects f or g Students are introduced to color and design and to the various types of painting media.
 Students learn about the different types of brushes and painting surfaces.
 The history of painting in a variety of cultures is explored.